 Manual Therapy, also known as Manipulative Therapy, is a therapeutic technique often used in conjunction with other traditional therapeutic treatments.
 It is primarily used to provide pain relief for patients in a variety of settings.
 Osteopathy and Chiropractic both lay claim to utilizing this technique as a foundation of their practices.
 However, this technique is often used in Craniosacral Therapy practice today as well.
 The earliest known mention of Manual Therapy dates back to 400 BCE in Europe.
 While it is a multidisciplinary practice, most fields using this method are seeking to provide relief to patients with the use of minimal pharmaceutical or surgical interventions.

-From the use of a physical therapist, Manual Therapy utilizes three movement types to achieve pain relief; soft tissue mobilization, joint mobilization, and joint manipulation.
-The overall goal of Manual Therapy in the physical therapy field is to allow tense muscles to relax as well as freeing restricted joints to accomplish improved range of motion and pain relief.
+Craniosacral Therapy, a form of Manual Therapy utilizes three movement types to achieve pain relief; soft tissue mobilization, joint mobilization, and joint manipulation.
+The overall goal is to allow tense muscles to relax as well as freeing restricted joints to accomplish improved range of motion and pain relief.
 The three categories of movement types are “hands on” techniques.

 Soft tissue mobilization works by applying pressure to the soft tissues throughout the body.
 The most common tissues of importance in Manual Therapy are muscles, tendons, and ligaments.
 Soft tissue mobilization is used to relax the muscles that have become tense for whatever reason.
 This tension often leads to a reduced range of motion and pain for the patient.
 Adhesions may develop internally as a result of a variety of stressors, including surgical.
 Adhesions are scar tissue within the body that can create range of motion and circulatory problems, soft tissue mobilization helps to break apart these adhesions.